 V2V Service: a type of V2X Service, where both parties of the communication are UEs using V2V application.

 V2X Service: a type of communication service that involves a transmitting or receiving UE using V2V application via 3GPP transport.
 Based on the other party involved in the communication, it can be further divided into V2V Service, V2I Service, V2P Service, and V2N Service.

+V2X application: Safety and non-safety application involving vehicles